panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 Where `identifier` is the name of the property to access and `expression` should evaluate to an object.
 After the destructuring, the variable `identifier` contains the property value.

-The equivalent code using a property accesstor:
+Here's the equivalent code using a [property accessor](/access-object-properties-javascript/#1-dot-property-accessor):

 ```javascript
 const identifier = expression.identifier;